Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-Supply chain risk for industrial welded carbon steel pipe suppliers has been moderate during the past three years.
-This level of risk somewhat hinders buyers due to the potential of a supply disruption.
-The market's primary suppliers, iron and steel manufacturers, have demonstrated elevated risk levels due to their dependence...
+Supply chain risk for industrial welded carbon steel pipe suppliers is moderate.
+This level of risk somewhat hinders buyers due to the potential for a supply disruption.
+The market's primary upstream suppliers are iron and steel manufacturers.
+The volatile price of steel has led to elevated risk for these suppliers....
 Subscribe to learn more.